 API Name Identifies the field to the integration API and notification rules.
-You can use A-Z, a-z,
+You can use A-Z, a-z, 0-9, $$, -, & (not including the comma) in an API name.
 Display Name Displays the name that users see in the user interface.

-• Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
+Values Select one of the following options: • Can contain HTML - If checked (the default) users (or the integration API) are expected to enter HTML code in this field.
 NA displays the field as HTML, not text, in the user interface.
 This enables you to include a link to an external trouble ticket application.
 Limit to - If checked, enter values, separated by commas, that will appear in a drop-down list box.